 Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry - Chemical Biology

-BSc degree in MST.
+For students with a BSc degree in MST or equivalent.
 Other candidates should have a solid background in physical chemistry and catalysis.

 At the end of the course students:

 will have knowledge of fundamental principles of heterogeneous catalysis